DonKarlssonSan/hicetnunc-wiki/Troubleshooting.md

 Head over to the [github issues](https://github.com/hicetnunc2000/hicetnunc/issues) to see if the issue hasn't already been reported.
 If it hasn't, you can submit it.

 ## I'm having trouble syncing.
 Try opening an incognito tab or clearing your cookies/cache to restart the wallet connection.
 You can also try a different browser.
-Also, try to "unsync" and then sync again.
+Also, try clicking the hamburger menu to "unsync" and then sync again.

 ## How do I edit the description of my NFT after I minted it?
 A transaction on a blockchain is irreversible.
 Once minted, you cannot edit the title, description, or tags.
 We recommend you consider burning it.